 - 1. All dairy animals must be checked in on Tuesday of fair week, between 4:00 and 9:00 p.m. - 2.
 Health certificates & registration papers must be presented to department superintendent at check-in. - 3.
 Exhibitor will only use stalls assigned by department superintendents. - 4.
 All 4-H members using milking machine MUST clean it up after using it. - 5.
 No nurse calves other than natural offspring can be brought to the 4-H Show. - 6.
 No calves born after June 1st of current 4-H year can be shown. - 7.
 Registered dairy cattle must show proof of registry. - 8.
 Judging order will be determined by superintendents. - 9.
 ALL OTHER BREEDS includes all other dairy breeds.
 If there are enough cattle of any one breed to make a class, the superintendents will divide the classes accordingly. - 10.
 4-H'ers may show two entries in a given class as long as another 4-H'er shows the second entry. - 11.
 To be eligible to compete in the 4-H Dairy Showmanship classes, the 4-H'er must have exhibited the animal in the 4-H Dairy Show. - 12.
-In order to show dairy cattle at the Winnebago County 4-H Show or at the Illinois State Fair, 4-H members are required to complete a Quality Assurance & Ethics Online Clinic by June 1st if they are showing for the first time and have not previously completed this training for Dairy Cattle.
-Training: http://web.extension.illinois.edu/qaec/. - 13.
+In order to show dairy cattle at the Winnebago County 4-H Show or at the Illinois State Fair, NEW for 2020: 4-H Members showing DAIRY CATTLE are required to be YQCA Certified meaning they need to take the Youth for the Quality Care of Animals training each year.
+This training may be taken online or at one of the face-to-face training opportunities offered by each county.
+The website for completing this online training or registering for the face-to-face trainings is: https://yqca.learngrow.io.
+This training MUST be completed by June 1st each year. - 13.
 Ownership dates: January 1st Dairy Cows, June 1st Dairy Calves & Heifers